 After the initial inflammatory phase, the soft callus stage begins with an infiltration of fibrous tissue and chondroblasts surrounding the fracture site.
-Soft callus formation adds to structural stability of fracture site.
+Soft callus formation adds to the structural stability of the fracture site.

 Soft callus is then converted into rigid bone, the hard callus stage, by bone ossification.

 At this point, the fracture is declared united.